oxford24/oxford24.github.io/all-talks.md

 * Early Announcement: Relational parametricity in the presence of GADTs &mdash; <i><a href="https://www.normalesup.org/~cagne/index.html">Pierre Cagne</a> and <a href="http://cs.appstate.edu/johannp">Patricia Johann</a></i>
 * On a fibrational construction for optics, lenses, and Dialectica categories &mdash;
 <i><a href="https://matteocapucci.wordpress.com">Matteo Capucci</a>, <a href="https://www.brunogavranovic.com/">Bruno Gavranovic</a>, <a href="https://abdullahnaeemmalik.github.io/">Abdullah Malik</a>, <a href="https://www.ornl.gov/staff-profile/francisco-r-rios">Francisco Rios</a> and <a href="https://sites.google.com/view/jonathanweinberger">Jonathan Weinberger</a></i>

+## Additional sessions

+* ACT Industry Session
+* ACT session for reporting from the Adjoint School

+There will also be a meeting of the [Southern Logic Seminar](https://t-powell.github.io/southern_logic_seminar/sls.html) in Oxford during this week.
+(Separate sign-up required for this).